 To act with speed, agility and focus to win new customers and build loyalty.

-This approach “challenges” the market leader.
+This approach “challenges” the market leader and others.
 The brand tries to “overcome the (market leader) monster” (see last week’s article on story types).
-There are 8 ways to support this approach.
-We’ll look at examples of how brands use them, to inspire ideas you could use in this year’s plan.
+It’s based on 8 challenger brand credos, which we’ll now look at.
+We’ll also share examples of brands we think do each credo particularly well.

 Break with the immediate past